 one hand works with the other, so we are to work with our fellow believers to

-forge spiritual maturity in the body of Christ for the sake of promoting the
+forge spiritual maturity for the sake of promoting the

 gospel in the world.
 There are many attributes of God that Paul mentioned, but

-purity of heart is the key attribute that makes all the others possible.
+purity of heart is the key attribute that unlocks all the others.
 A

-anything from God.
-Lacking a pure heart disconnects the believer from the
+anything from the Lord (Jm 1,6-8).
+Lacking a pure heart disconnects us from

-imitation; we can only pretend to believe in Jesus without sincerity of heart.
+imitation; we only pretend to believe in Jesus, lost in a world of godless

 (125ba) Thy kingdom come